-It’s true that the low end of the camera market is being challenged by the convenience of smartphones, but mid-range and advanced compacts are thriving.
-In 2016, you can get a point-and-shoot camera with a larger sensor, more megapixels, and more connectivity options and features than ever before (even 4K video is now available at this level).
+The bottom end of the camera market is being challenged by smartphones, but advanced and mid-range point-and-shoots are thriving.
+In 2016, you can get a compact camera with a larger sensor, more megapixels, and more connectivity options and features than ever before (even 4K video is now available at this level).
 Whether you’re a professional looking for a smaller alternative to your DSLR or mirrorless camera, or an amateur looking to improve your photography, below are our picks for the year’s best point-and-shoots.
-For more information on the category, see our handy buying advice below the picks.
+For more information on the category, see our buying advice below the picks.

 Sensor size: 116 sq. mm